AyeshaSaleh/BI-Dashboards/README.md

-# Power BI Dashboards
+# 📊 Power BI Dashboards Repository

-This repository is a collection of professional Power BI (.pbix) projects, covering diverse domains including Economics, HR, Finance, and Retail Analytics.
+A collection of comprehensive Power BI projects ranging from macroeconomic analysis and social data to retail performance and competitive data challenges.

-## 📂 Dashboards Overview
+## 📂 Project Directory

-### 🌍 Economics & Market Trends
+### 🌍 Economics & Trade
-* **Pakistan's Economic Pulse (2016-2025):** Comprehensive analysis of national economic indicators, GDP trends, and inflation over a 10-year period.
+* **Pakistan's Economic Pulse (2016-2025):** Utilizes **QIM (Quantum Index of Manufacturing)**, Climate, and Trade data to analyze national growth.
+Includes correlation analysis between industrial output and environmental factors.
-* **AI Job Trend:** Visualizing the evolution of the AI job market, including salary scales and role distribution.
-* **Stock Exchange:** Financial tracking dashboard for market performance and stock volatility.
+* **Stock Exchange:** A financial tracking dashboard focused on market performance trends and stock volatility metrics.

+### 🤖 Tech & Market Research
+* **AI Job Trend:** An analysis of the evolving AI landscape, featuring deep dives into salary scales, role distribution, and emerging job titles.

-### 👥 Human Resources & Education
+### 🏢 Corporate & HR Analytics
-* **HR DASHBOARD:** Tracking workforce metrics, attrition rates, and employee demographics.
-* **Student Performance Dashboard:** Analyzing academic outcomes and identifying student success patterns.
+* **HR Dashboard:** A workforce management tool tracking key metrics such as **attrition rates**, employee demographics, and departmental health.
-* **JP Programme Performance Overview:** Specialized monitoring of program KPIs and delivery success.
+* **JP Programme Performance Overview:** A company-specific dashboard designed to track internal KPIs and overall project delivery success.

-### 📊 Business & Sales Analytics
-* **Store Sales:** Retail performance analysis focusing on revenue, profit margins, and regional growth.
+* **Store Sales:** Detailed retail performance analysis focusing on Revenue, Profit Margins, and regional growth.

+### 🎓 Education & Social Analysis
+* **Student Performance Dashboard:** Analyzes academic outcomes and success patterns.
+This is a specialized version built for a specific company to monitor student progress.
+* **UB 2021 (Unidentified Bodies):** A social impact analysis focusing on the data surrounding unidentified bodies discovered in 2021.

+### 🏆 Competitive Projects
+* **Team DataSpark:** Developed for a data competition using a global dataset to identify trends and provide high-level strategic insights.
-* **Churn Analysis Dashboard:** Predictive-style analysis of customer retention and churn drivers.
+* **Churn Analysis:** A generation-style analysis of customer retention, focusing on behavioral patterns that lead to churn.
-* **Team DataSpark:** Collaborative data visualization project focused on performance metrics.
-* **UB 2021:** Targeted analysis of 2021 datasets and operational benchmarks.

 ---

-## 🛠️ Technical Implementation
+## 🛠️ Technical Deep-Dive

-* **Data Modeling:** Star Schema and Snowflake Schema architecture.
-* **DAX:** Advanced measures for Time Intelligence (YoY, MoM growth) and dynamic KPIs.
-* **Power Query:** Complex ETL processes for data cleaning and transformation.
-* **Visualization:** Interactive storytelling using bookmarks, page navigation, and custom tooltips.
+* **Data Integration:** Merging diverse datasets (e.g., merging Climate data with Manufacturing indices).
+* **Correlation Analysis:** Using DAX and visual analytics to find relationships between independent variables.
+* **Advanced Modeling:** Optimized Star Schemas for fast filtering across large datasets (like the World Dataset used in DataSpark).
+* **Dynamic Visuals:** Use of conditional formatting and advanced slicers to allow for granular "drill-down" analysis.

 ---

-## 🚀 Usage
+## 🚀 How to Use
-To view these dashboards:
-1. Download or clone the repository.
+1. Download the `.pbix` file of interest.
-2. Open the `.pbix` files using **Power BI Desktop**.
+2. Open using **Power BI Desktop**.
-3. Use the interactive slicers and filters within each report to explore the data.
+3. Interact with the visuals to see the correlations and trends described above.

+---